The estate is located in Saint-Emilion

-in the same area (Bordeaux).
-The origin dates back to the 13th century, when wines for the Rittorden (Commanderie) of the Johanniter were pressed here.
-After varied history, the estate was bought by Fernand De in 1959 and finally acquired by Thibaut and Magli Decoster in 2004, which also included the Château Clos des Jacobins
+in the area of the same name (Bordeaux).
+The origins date back to the 13th century, when wines were made here for the Knight Order (Commanderie) of the Johanniter.
+After an eventful history, the estate was bought by Fernand De in 1959 and finally acquired in 2004 by Thibaut and Magli Decoster, who also owned the property Château Clos des Jacobins

 belongs.
-After the takeover, the winery was completely renovated and the vineyards on Ecological management changed.
-The company was first classified in 2012 as "Grand Cru Classé".
-The vineyards cover six hectares of vineyards, which are planted with Merlot (80% $) and Cabernet Franc (20%).
-The long-lived red wine is matured for 18 months in 50% new oak barrels.
+After the takeover, the winery was completely renovated and the vineyards opened Ecological management changed.
+The company was first classified as a "Grand Cru Classé" in 2012.
+The vineyards cover six hectares of vineyards planted with Merlot (80% $) and Cabernet Franc (20%).
+The long-lived red wine is aged for 18 months in 50% new barriques.
 The second wine is called "Les Chemins de la Commanderie".